Everything developers need to know about Bat Surveys in 2021

 How are we different?

-Unlike other ecologists, we only undertake planning and development related work, so our bat experts skills are not diluted over a multitude of disciplines and sectors.
+Unlike other ecologists, we only undertake planning and development-related work, so our bat experts’ skills are not diluted over a multitude of disciplines and sectors.
+Using this approach, we remain focused on the task at hand and provide advice under our own best practice guidelines, detailed guidance based on applicable UK and European legislation, and the necessary mitigation and compensation measures.

-All of our staff are also experienced, qualified and, in the case of our ecologists, licenced correctly by the Countryside Council for Wales or Natural England depending on their location.
+All of our staff are also experienced, qualified, aware of the planning requirements based on the local authorities in the areas they cover and, in the case of our large network of ecologists, licenced correctly by corresponding regulators.

 We care the most about what matters to you: getting planning permission via the path of least resistance.

-Still have questions about your bat surveys?
-Our common questions widget on this page will answer the most common questions we get…
+Still have questions about our bat surveys?
+Our FAQs section below will answer the most common questions we get…

-We have hundreds of genuine 5 star reviews on our website, on reviews.co.uk and Trust Pilot.
-You can be absolutely sure your project is in good hands.
+We have hundreds of genuine 5-star reviews on our website, reviews.co.uk and Trust Pilot.
+Based on feedback from past and present clients, you can be absolutely sure your project is in good hands.